-At the onset of convection, Busse \& Carrigan saw the first experimental evidence of the retrograde drifting columns that where slightly tilted and helical.
+At the onset of convection, Busse \& Carrigan saw the first experimental evidence of the retrograde drifting columns that were slightly tilted and helical.
 Their results showed decent agreement with the small gap linear theory \cite{busse1970_jfm}.
 Qualitatively, it was also found that the wavelength of the instability decreased with increasing rotation rate in the sloping endwall cases.
-The instabilities in this case were typically superposition of several waves and the columns showed beating phenomena.
+The instabilities in this case were typically the superposition of several waves and the columns showed beating phenomena.
 Dedicated experiments sought hysteresis and subcritical convection but found none of them.
-The $\beta$-effect arising out of the interplay of the Coriolis force with the top and bottom conical end walls was found to inhibit the convective instability compared to the flat case that develops columns, see figure~\ref{fig:busseannulus} (b).
-At high rotation rates the experiment strikingly exhibits geostrophy, in agreement with the TPC, which imposes that the flow be $z-$independent in these regimes.
+The $\beta$-effect arising out of the interplay of the Coriolis force with the top and bottom conical endwalls was found to inhibit the convective instability compared to the flat case that develops columns, see figure~\ref{fig:busseannulus} (b).
+At high rotation rates the experiment strikingly exhibits geostrophic columns, in agreement with the TPC, which imposes that the flow be $z-$independent in these regimes.

 \paragraph{Zonal flows} For the observations of zonal flows, Busse \& Hood modified the Busse annulus ($L = \SI{12.6}{cm}$, $H = \SI{2.46}{cm}$, $\bar{R} = \SI{3.51}{cm}$) to include radial curvature of top and bottom boundaries, either convex or concave \cite{Busse1982}.
 The mean flow was measured by releasing electrolytic dye into the working fluid (water) by frequent pulsed currents, following a method devised by Baker \cite{Baker1966}, and taking photographs at intervals of \SI{10}{s}.